4 Options for No Collateral Business Loans

 Advertiser Disclosure

-If you’re looking for a list of lenders that offer unsecured loans to startup businesses, jump to the bottom of this page to see our list of the top lenders to consider for startup business loans.
+If you’re ready to find an unsecured business loan, jump to the bottom of this page to see our list of the top lenders to consider for startup business loans.

 As an entrepreneur, you likely already know that starting a business comes with many costs, some big and unforeseen.
 Fortunately, paying out of pocket isn’t your only option for managing the many startup costs you will face as a small business owner.
-Here are four funding options that cater to startup businesses and don’t require collateral.
+Here are four funding options that often accept startup businesses and don’t require collateral.

 1. Unsecured Business Lines of Credit

-Business lines of credit are some of the best business financing options available.
-They offer borrowers flexible, revolving capital whenever they need it.
+Business lines of credit offer borrowers flexible, revolving capital whenever they need it.

 How Unsecured Lines of Credit Work

-When you apply for an unsecured business line of credit, be prepared to be approved for less capital at a higher interest rate.
-Unsecured lines of credit are riskier than their secured counterparts, so lenders may give you less credit and charge you more interest for the funds you end up drawing.
+Unsecured lines of credit are riskier for lenders than secured lines, so lenders often give you less credit and charge you more interest for the funds you end up drawing.

 2. Business Credit Cards

-If you’re just getting off the ground and you need small business financing with no collateral required, a business credit card could be another solid option.
-When you’re in the early stages of your business, you likely don’t want to apply for too much financing because you don’t know what kinds of costs will come your way.
+When you’re in the early stages of your business, you may not want to apply for too much financing because you don’t know what kinds of costs will come your way.
 Business credit cards can help you avoid taking on more debt than you can handle.

 Specifically, 0% introductory APR business credit cards are an excellent tool to make purchases and pay them off over a set number of months—interest-free.
 You’ll want to make sure, though, that you can pay off your balance before this intro period expires and a variable APR—determined by the market and your creditworthiness—sets in.